-Once you have talked to the teacher and/or principal, you may still need to bring to the attention of the superintendent those matters that involve state laws or district-wide policies.
+Certain concerns may need to be forwarded to the attention of the superintendent, especially when matters involve state laws or district-wide policies.

-The Illinois Association of School Boards is not a regulatory or oversight organization for local school boards.
-If you feel that your local school board is in violation of the law, it would be best to speak with your local Regional Office of Education or law enforcement.
+School board members are elected or legally appointed officials not subject to recall.
+For concerns about the school board itself or an individual school board member, it would be best to speak with the appropriate Regional Office of Education.
 Only the regional superintendent has the power to remove a board member from office for willful failure to perform official duties.